Like seriously addicted. These gluten-free crackers are winners.

 I’ve been making almond flour crackers for myself and my dad (who loves them) – I got him off of eating Ritz Crackers and Cheez-Its for the past 15 years and now I have him hooked on almond flour crackers.
 So awesome.
 Yea Dad!
 Hehe.

 You need them in your life.

 Trust me when I tell you to grind up a bag of raw almonds or go buy some almond flour.
 (Bob’s Red Mill is my favorite brand.)

 If you’re feeling frisky, you could add in some other herbs like oregano.
 But I personally think the rosemary and lemon zest is quite fabulous.

 Although lavender does taste pretty fabulous in here too.
-A pinch of herbes de Province could be an easy way to get that lavender in these babies.
+A pinch of herbes de Provence could be an easy way to get that lavender in these babies.

 Know what I mean?